Positive flow-spines and contact 3-manifolds: Admissibility and positivity

 Suppose that $\xi_0$ is tight, and let $\xi_1$ be an overtwisted contact structure on $M$ obtained from $\xi_0$ by applying a Lutz full-twist~\cite{Lut77}.
 Note that a Lutz full-twist does not change the homotopy class of $\xi_0$.
 By Theorem~\ref{thm_ishii}, there exists a sequence $P_0=Q_1, Q_2, \ldots, Q_m=P_1$ of flow-spines such that $Q_{i+1}$ is obtained from $Q_i$ by some regular move for $i=1,\ldots,m-1$.
 Now assume that both of the statements~(1) and~(2) in the assertion do not hold.
 Then each $Q_i$ supports a unique contact structure up to contactomorphism.
 Since the regular moves from the left to the right in Figures~\ref{fig3-7} and~\ref{fig3-8} can be applied with fixing the flows, the contact structures supported by $Q_i$ and $Q_{i+1}$ are contactomorphic.
 Hence $\xi_0$ and $\xi_1$ are contactomorphic and this is a contradiction. \end{proof}

 \begin{remark} The positive abalone in Figure~\ref{fig3-1} is a positive flow-spine.
 The flow-spine in Example~\ref{ex2} carries a flow transverse to $S^2\times \{t\}$ for any $t\in S^1$.
 Such a flow cannot be a Reeb flow.
-This flow-spine is not positive by definition.
-The flow-spine in Example~\ref{ex3} is positive.
-The flow carried by this flow-spine is not homotopic to the flow carried by the flow-spine in Example~\ref{ex2}.
-This can be verified by using the Reidemeister-Turaev torsion, see~\cite{Kod07a, Kod08}. \end{remark}
+This flow-spine is not positive by definition. \end{remark}